osic/rolling-upgrades-during-test/README.md

-A python script that runs api scenarios on an OpenStack environment in-parallel using python-novaclient, python-swiftclient, & python-keystoneclient.
+A python script that runs api scenarios on an OpenStack environment in-parallel using curl calls (separate branch includes python-clients).
 The goal is to test all services of Nova, Swift, and Keystone.

 To get started: